 Keep your torso near horizontal and your elbow tucked in.

 Do not rotate your torso as you pull the dumbbell upward.

-Many people think that the biceps acts as a synergist in rowing exercises such as the bent-over dumbbell row, when, in fact, it only acts as a dynamic stabilizer, along with the long head of the triceps.
+Many people think that the biceps acts as a synergist in rowing exercises such as the bent-over dumbbell row, when, in fact, it acts as a dynamic stabilizer, along with the long head of the triceps brachii.

 As with all unilateral exercises (exercises that allow you to train one side of your body at a time), start with your weak side, and do not perform more reps with your strong side.
 This will allow your weak side to catch up.